pactus-project/pactus.org/website/learn/transaction/stamping/index.md

 "Stamping a transaction" involves adding a piece of information from a confirmed block to the header of a transaction.
 This links the stamped transaction to the main chain.
-Unlike regular transactions, stamped transactions have a **Validity Period** and remain valid only for a specific duration.
+Unlike regular transactions, stamped transactions have a **Time-to-Live (TTL)** interval and remain valid only for a specific duration.

-The Validity Period is determined by the [consensus parameters]({{ site.url }}/learn/consensus/parameters), and currently set to 8640 blocks or approximately one day.
+The Time-to-Live interval is determined by the [consensus parameters]({{ site.url }}/learn/consensus/parameters), and currently set to 8640 blocks or approximately one day.
 This means that a stamped transaction can only be included in the blockchain within one day from the block it references.
 If it's not included within this period, it will be considered expired and will need to be re-stamped again with a new reference block.
 In Pactus, stamps are represented by the first 4 bytes of a [block hash]({{ site.baseurl }}/learn/blockchain/block#block-hash).

 ![Stamped transaction]({{ site.url }}/assets/images/pactus_stamped_transaction.png)